Lord Nelson, Uncle Oliver and I: the Life and Death of Oliver Bainbridge (an Unacknowledged Casualty of the Death of

 Stardust Painter-Poet (Edwin Wilson: Paintings and Poems)

-The posting of my more expansive hardcover Art Catalogue on this Website, of both my paintings and my poems, Stardust Painter-Poet (Woodbine Press, 2015), has been held over for a little while.
-An exhibition has now been scheduled, for the Lavender Bay Gallery (Royal Art Society of New South Wales), from Friday 8 April to Sunday 1 May 2016, which will double as a launch for this book.
+The posting of my more expansive hardcover Art Catalogue on this Website, of both my paintings and my poems, Stardust Painter-Poet (Woodbine Press, 2015), has also been held over for a little while.
+An exhibition was held, opened and reviewed (in Sydney Morning Herald) by art critic John McDonald, at the Lavender Bay Gallery (Royal Art Society of New South Wales), from Friday 8 April to Sunday 1 May 2016, which doubled as a launch for this book.
 Stardust Painter-Poet is a quality production, and a ‘sister’ book in style to New Collected Poems, consisting of a compilation of artworks over my lifetime (with my thematic poems or poem fragments inserted at appropriate places), divided into three main sections: Early Works, Mesozoic Era (Middle Period), and Late Flowering.
 All of the paintings in the ‘late flowering’ period have been produced since my retirement from paid work in 2003.

 Because it is a quality production it will sell for A$55.00.
 Copies may be purchased through Woodbine Press.
-Unfortunately, because of the increased weight and increased postage rates there will be an additional cost for postage and packaging: New South Wales $10.00, Victoria and Queensland $15.00, Tasmania and Western Australia $20.00.
+This is also a heavy book .
+Postage and packaging: New South Wales $10.00, Victoria and Queensland $15.00, Tasmania and Western Australia $20.00.
 Please contact by email for overseas rates).

 Mullumbimby Dreaming (Mullumbimby Paintings and Poems)